 PROCESS OBJECTIVES OF OUR CROSS-CULTURAL COACHING

-Our process objectives for each cross-cultural adaptation coaching delivery are:
+Our process objectives for each cross-cultural adaptability coaching delivery are:

 - To take a coaching approach, that is, to remain highly flexible so that, in the moment, the conversation can be redirected and customized to address the expressed and unexpressed needs of the coachee(s);